adityajjjjj/FlipaCoin/README.md

 # 🪙 FlipaCoin

-> flipping a big fat coin

-A zero-dependency, single-file coin flip web app with animations, sound, stats tracking, and persistent history.
+> *it's giving skill. it's not.*

+A single-file coin flip survival game with TikTok live energy, a fake skill system, dummy authentication, and enough psychological manipulation to keep you playing for way too long.

+No frameworks.
+No build step.
+No dependencies.
+Just open `index.html` in a browser.

 ---

 ## 🚀 How to Run

-No installs.
-No build step.
-No server required.

-Just open `index.html` in any browser — double-click it in Finder/File Explorer, or use VS Code's Live Server extension for auto-reload while editing.
+**Option 1 — Double-click** `index.html` in Finder/File Explorer.
+Opens in any browser instantly.

+**Option 2 — VS Code Live Server** (best for editing):
+1. Install the **Live Server** extension in VS Code
+2. Right-click `index.html` → **Open with Live Server**
+3. Auto-reloads on every save

 ---